 The school also has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children’s services.
 Schools are not able to investigate child protection concerns but have a legal duty to refer them.
 In most instances the school will be able to inform the parents/carers of its need to make a referral.
 However, sometimes the school can in certain circumstances share information without the consent of the family and may be advised by children’s services or police that the parent/carer cannot be informed whilst they investigate the matter or make enquires.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
 The school follows legislation that aims to act in the interests of the child.

 The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family.

 Our school is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 Everyone has a responsibility to act, without delay, to protect children by reporting anything that might suggest a child is being abused or neglected.
-It is our willingness to work in a safe manner and challenge inappropriate behaviour that underpins this commitment.
+It is our willingness to work safely and challenge inappropriate behaviours that underpins this commitment.
 The school seeks to work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.

-Those trained to provide cover for the role of Designated Safeguarding Lead are: Mrs K Griffin, Mr M Morris & Ms D Christopherson
+trained to provide cover for the role of Designated Safeguarding Lead

-The nominated Safeguarding / Child Protection Governor is: Mrs D Rourke
+The nominated Safeguarding / Child Protection Governor is: Mrs G Holland

-The nominated governor for dealing with allegations against the Head Teacher is: Mr R Howell
+The nominated governor for dealing with allegations against the Head Teacher is: Mrs D Rourke

 Are you worried?